kaynboyle/learningaboutcode/Develop/gist-template.md

 y - sticky flag - finds the character at the exact position in the text.

 ### Grouping and Capturing
+([a-z0-9_\.-]+)
-- (abc) "()"- capture group.
-Groups multiple tokens so that the group can later be used as    back-reference or can have a substring extracted from it;
+"( )" - capture group.
+Groups multiple tokens so that the group can later be used as back-reference or can have a substring extracted from it or can have a quantifier attached;

 - \1 - back-reference group 1 for example - this is useful so you don't have to repeat the character sequence you want to include. (remember DRY);